MolBIFFM/diana/README.md

     }
 ]
 ```
-If `true`, assess overrepresentation, otherwise underrepresentation concerning
+If `true`, assess enrichment, otherwise depletion concerning enrichment and
-enrichment and relative increase, otherwise relative decrease of measurements in
+relative increase, otherwise relative decrease of measurements in a community.
-a community.
 The default setting is `true`.

 ```json
 [